faranalytics/socketnaut/README.md

 ## Usage

-Each Socketnaut Service consists of at least one `ServiceProxy` and a respective `ServiceAgent`.
+Each Socketnaut Service consists of at least one `ServiceProxy` and a respective Worker module that has a `ServiceAgent` instance.
 Please see the [Examples](#examples) section for how to create a Socketnaut Service.

 ## Examples